vortesserax-wb/vftvdb/external-url/developer.imdb.com/documentation/developer.imdb.md

 ### akas

 A list of alternative title texts by which this title is also known.
-Each title is listed with additional in- formation about the usage of that title text, e.g. what region it is from, and what language it is used in.
+Each title is listed with additional information about the usage of that title text, e.g. what region it is from, and what language it is used in.

 #### Example